blahajjessie/kakaw/api-docs/interface/server-socket.md

 - `explanations` (string[] | null) : The explanations for right and wrong answers.
         Sends `null` if there are no explanations in the quiz, otherwise an array of strings
 - `yourAnswer` (number) : The index of the player's answer, -1 if the user didn't answer
+- `totalQuestions`: the total number of questions in the quiz (TODO)

 ## `playerAction`